Colleagues chatting

 Opportunities for wellness at work

-Many people don’t hesitate to quit their job simply because the business does not align with their own values.
-This is especially the case among Millennials and Gen Z who have strong opinions and wish to act for change.
-From sustainability to ethical matters, your position can either help you retain your workforce or cause them to leave for another company that matches their ideas better.
+Many employees don’t hesitate to quit their jobs because the business does not align with their own values.
+This is especially the case among Millennials and Gen Z, who have strong opinions and wish to act for change.
+From sustainability to DEIB in the workplace, your position regarding those topics can either help you retain your workforce or cause them to leave for another company that matches their ideas better.

 Man and women looking at laptop at work